svitlana-tov/JSFunSpring2024/docs/InstallationGuideMac.md

 ### Adding Visual Studio Code to Your Path Variable

 You should configure your computer so that you can open Visual Studio Code via the terminal.
-Press `command+shift+p`, search for _shell command_ and click on _Shell Command: Install 'code' command in PATH_.
+Press `command + shift + p`, search for _shell command_ and click on _Shell Command: Install 'code' command in PATH_.

 ![](install-screens/vscode-mac-path.png)

 ### Configuring Git to Open in Visual Studio Code

 You should have a terminal open in the bottom panel of the screen like this.
-(If you do not, press `control+ ~` to open it).
+(If you do not, go to "View" > "Terminal" in the main menu).

 ![Mac Terminal](install-screens/terminal-mac.png)